4ndr34z/shells/README.md

-# shells
+# Shells
 A script for generating common revshells fast and easy. <br>
 Especially nice when in need of PowerShell and Python revshells, which can be a PITA getting correctly formatted.<br><br>

 ## PowerShell revshells<br>
-- Shows username@computer, above the prompt and working-directory
+- Shows username@computer.(domain), above the prompt and working-directory
 - Has a partial AMSI-bypass making some stuff a bit easier, like loading a full AMSI bypass.
 - TCP and UDP shells
+- New custom TCP revshell!
 - Windows Powershell and Core Powershell
 - Functions for uploading and downloading files.
 (Using [Updog](https://github.com/sc0tfree/updog) by sc0tfree)